Keisial/keisial.github.io/README.txt

+Release 3.2.0 Mon Jul 23 2018

+Switched from distutils to setuptools because "it's the future".
+It is unlikely to have end user impact.
+For python3.3+ no additional dependencies are required.

 Release 3.1.0 Thu Apr 24 23:52:00 EDT 2014

 More choices about result types are provided in 3.1.0.
 To specify resulttype,